-"This is a balanced report from the NAO, which confirms that apprenticeships are valuable for young adults, that the expansion in adult apprenticeships has been well managed, but that action is needed in a number of areas."
-However, the NAO report also criticises BIS and the National are having most impact and where the additionality delivered against public funding is greatest.
+"This is a balanced report from the NAO, which confirms that apprenticeships are valuable for young adults, that the expansion in adult biggest impact on the economy.

+The report states: "The Department needs robust evidence to identify which qualifications are having most impact and where the additionality delivered against public funding is greatest.
 "The Department should use this information to decide where to target its resources.
-It has recently announced its intention to do so, though has yet to publish More than 80 per cent of the expansion between 2006/07 and 2010/11 was covered by 10apprenticeship occupations, with health and social care, customer service and retail coming out on John Hayes MP, minister of state for further education, skills and lifelong learning, said: "The report rightly identifies a need to prioritise investment where returns are greatest, and that is what the government is doing. providers more freedom to meet the needs of making financial incentives available to small
+It has recently announced its intention to do so, though has yet to publish More than 80 per cent of the expansion between 2006/07 and 2010/11 was covered by 10 apprenticeship occupations, with health and social care, customer service and retail coming out on John Hayes MP, minister of state for further education, skills and lifelong learning, said: "The report rightly identifies a need to prioritise investment where returns are greatest, and that is what the government is doing.
+"We will continue to drive improvement by developing new higher level apprenticeships, giving training providers more freedom to meet the needs of local businesses, reducing bureaucracy and making financial incentives available to small firms hiring their first apprentices."